Nerozud/FTS_simpel/README.md

 ## Files Included

+### `main.py`

+This file is the main entry point for training and testing multi-agent reinforcement learning models using Ray RLlib.

-### `agent_RLlib.py`
+### `env_AGVsimple_gymnasium.py`

-This file contains the RL agent implemented using Ray's RLlib.
-The agent can be configured to work with one of the two environments provided in this repository.
+This is a single-agent environment that simulates an AGV system with deadlock capabilities.
+It is implemented using the Gymnasium framework.

 ### `env_AGVsimple_multiagent.py`

 This is a multi-agent environment that simulates an AGV system with deadlock capabilities.
 It is implemented using the Gymnasium framework and is compatible with Ray's MultiAgentEnv.

-### `env_AGVsimple_gymnasium.py`
+### `env_agv_simple_pomdp.py`

-This is a single-agent environment that also simulates an AGV system with deadlock capabilities.
-It is implemented using the Gymnasium framework.
+This file contains another multi-agent environment for AGV systems, implemented using the Gymnasium framework and compatible with Ray's MultiAgentEnv.

+### `simulation_models/`

+This directory contains various simulation model files used by the environments.

+### `experiments/`

+This directory is used to store experiment data, including logs and results.

 ## Requirements

 - Python 3.x
-- Ray 2.8.0
+- Ray 2.35.0
 - Gymnasium
 - Plant Simulation > 2201

-## Contributing

-If you'd like to contribute, please fork the repository and use a feature branch.
-Pull requests are warmly welcome.
+- PyTorch (for CUDA testing)

+PS: Sorry, everything is still messy, I hopefully will organize it soon.